digiphd/create_image_banana_photoreal/README.md

 ### Additional Steps (outside of quickstart guide)

 1. Create your own private repo and copy the files from this template repo into it.
-You'll want a private repo so that your huggingface keys are secure.
+You'll want a private repo so that your huggingface keys are secure or place it as an ENV variable called "ENV HF_AUTH_TOKEN".
-2. Create huggingface account to get permission to download and run [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4) text-to-image model.
-  - Accept terms and conditions for the use of the v1-4 [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4)
-3. Edit the `dockerfile` in your forked repo with `ENV HF_AUTH_TOKEN=your_auth_token`
+2. Edit the `dockerfile` in your forked repo with `ENV HF_AUTH_TOKEN=your_auth_token`

 # Helpful Links